pilars-protocols/pilars/src/principles.md

 -  FAIR-A1: (meta)data are retrievable by their identifier using a standardized communications protocol

+<a name="FAIR-A1.1"> </a>

-  - FAIR-A1:1 the protocol is open, free, and universally implementable
+  - FAIR-A1.1 the protocol is open, free, and universally implementable

+<a name="FAIR-A1.2"> </a>

-  - FAIR-A1:2 the protocol allows for *an authentication and authorization procedure, where necessary*
+  - FAIR-A1.2 the protocol allows for *an authentication and authorization procedure, where necessary*

 <a name="FAIR-A2"> </a>